opoupeney/dfd/source/devguide/web-gcs/webgc-textarea.rst

 Textarea
 ========

 The Textarea graphical control is a multi-line text input control.
-A *Textarea* can contain an unlimited number of characters, and text renders in a fixed-width font. allows a developer to add any custom HTML.
-The contents of the HTML field is pure HTML.
-By default the control contains a Lorem Ipsum text.
-This contect can be edited to include any HTML content.
-For example, if you find that one of the pre-defined graphical controls does not have the functionality that you need, you can add your own in the HTML control.

-The <textarea> tag defines a multi-line text input control.

-A text area can hold an unlimited number of characters, and the text renders in a fixed-width font (usually Courier).

-The size of a text area can be specified by the cols and rows attributes, or even better; through CSS' height and width properties.
+It can display an icon, can be set to required and can have a maximum length set.

 |